paelian/predix-navseed-serverside/README.md

 ### Architecture

-The simplified application, called 'navseed' due to the inclusion and example implementation of the Predix-UI control [px-app-nav](https://www.predix-ui.com/#/elements/px-app-nav), provides a very light starting point for Predix UI development.
+The simplified application, called 'navseed' due to the example implementation of the Predix-UI control [px-app-nav](https://www.predix-ui.com/#/elements/px-app-nav), provides a very light starting point for Predix UI development.
 While there are still some server-side features present similar to what you might find in other seed apps, some effort has been given to reorganize these features to follow a typical MVC pattern.

 #### Server Side